Children's book author

 The world of bees and beekeeping is so complex, but this book does a wonderful job

-of explaining accurately the essence of bees and what happens both inside and outside the hive.
+and what happens both inside and outside the hive.

 I wish I had this book when my son was younger!